Nootropic Mushrooms Explained: Natural Cognitive Support Without the Hype

 Traditional use provides general guidance, though exact historical amounts are imprecise:

 Lion's Mane: Modern extracts typically range from 500-3000mg daily of fruiting body extract.
-Most users start with 1000mg and adjust based on experience.
+Most users begin with 1,000 mg and adjust the dosage based on their experience.

 Cordyceps: Traditional use suggested 3-9g of raw mushroom.
 Modern concentrated extracts typically use 500-2000mg.
 Many users find 1000mg effective.

 Reishi: Traditional preparation often involved lengthy decoctions.
-Modern extracts typically range from 500-2000mg, with many users taking 1000-1500mg before bed.
+Modern extracts typically range from 500 to 2000mg, with many users taking 1000-1500mg before bed.

 These aren't medical recommendations—they reflect common usage patterns and traditional ranges translated to modern extracts.